BubbaBonkers/SurrealRender/README.txt

 Controlling the Camera: Right click and hold in the viewport to take control of the camera.
-Controls work only when right clicking and holding.
+The following controls work only when right clicking and holding.
 	- [ Mouse X & Y ] 	Look Around the World
 	- [ WASD ] 	Move Around the World
 	- [ Q ] 		Move Directly Up